dCache/dcache/docs/TheBook/src/main/markdown/config-chimera.md

 MOUNTING CHIMERA THROUGH NFS
 ============================

-dCache does not need the Chimera filesystem to be mounted but a mounted file system is convenient for administrative access.
+dCache does not need the Chimera filesystem to be mounted, but a mounted file system is convenient for administrative access.
 This offers the opportunity to use OS-level tools like `ls` and `mkdir` for Chimera.
 However, direct I/O-operations like `cp` are not possible, since the `NFSv3` interface provides the namespace part only.
 This section describes how to start the Chimera `NFSv3` server and mount the name space.

 If you want to mount Chimera for easier administrative access, you need to edit the **/etc/exports** file as the Chimera `NFS` server uses it to manage exports.
 If this file doesn’t exist it must be created.
 The typical **exports** file looks like this: